 I graduated from Princeton University in 1985 with a concentration in political philosophy.
-I was awarded the Sachs Scholarship from Princeton for study at Oxford University, where I earned a D.Phil. in philosophy in 1988.
+I was awarded the Sachs Scholarship from Princeton for study at Oxford University, where I completed a DPhil in philosophy in 1988.
 In the course of my doctoral studies, I discovered what I took to be irrefutable philosophical objections to pursuing a career in academic philosophy.

 As I was not qualified for any kind of employment and could conceive of no better way to advance my literary ambition, I became a management consultant.
-The work involved extensive travel, much practice in foreign languages, and considerable on-the-job training, all at the expense of large financial institutions who, for reasons that are sometimes difficult to articulate, sought my and my colleagues’ advice on matters having to do with their business strategy.
+The work involved extensive travel, much practice in foreign languages, and considerable on-the-job training, all at the expense of large financial institutions which, for reasons that are sometimes difficult to articulate, sought advice from people like me on matters having to do with their business strategy.

 After three years of laboring to make life better for multinational banks, I felt the time was right to return to my philosophical calling.
 I quit my job and got to work on the first draft of my first book, The Truth About Everything: An Irreverent History of Philosophy, with Illustrations.
-The book was my attempt to rescue philosophy from the clutches of the new scholastics of the academy.
-At the time, however, the publishers of the world (or at least the several hundred I contacted) were unanimous in their conviction that philosophy did not wish to be thus rescued.
+The book was my attempt to rescue philosophy from the clutches of the academy.
+At the time, however, the publishers of the world (or at least the several hundred I contacted) were unanimous in their conviction that philosophy needed no such rescuing.

 With my savings exhausted, I was obliged to return to the material world.
-As luck would have it, I fell in with a group of fellow consultants who were in the process of spinning themselves off from an old and established firm into a new one.
-I joined them as a founding partner of the new firm.
-Over the next several years, the new firm prospered.
-Along the way, I made some rather alarming discoveries about the partners.
-After my first book at last found a publisher, I was eager to resume my vocation as writer and philosopher of the people, but extricating myself from the firm proved more complicated than anticipated.
-My escape was ultimately made possible by irrational exuberance in the stock market ultimately opened the door to a modest future in writing semi-commercial non-fiction.
-The story is told in my book The Management Myth, ended well enough for me.
+As luck would have it, I fell in with a group of fellow consultants who were in the process of spinning themselves off from an old and established firm into a new one, and I joined them as a founding partner.
+Over the next several years, our firm prospered.
+Along the way, I made some rather alarming discoveries about my partners.
+After my first book at last found a publisher, I was eager to resume my vocation as a philosopher of the people.
+Extricating myself from the firm, however, proved more complicated than anticipated.
+Irrational exuberance in the stock market ultimately opened the door to a modest future in writing semi-commercial non-fiction.
+The story is told in my book The Management Myth.

 While working as a consultant in the Netherlands, I got the idea of writing a philosophical thriller centered on the secret meeting that took place between the philosophers Leibniz and Spinoza in The Hague in 1676.
 I was sure that my novel/ screenplay would rejuvenate the discussion of modern philosophy in a timely and accessible way.
 I figured I could pitch the idea to Hollywood as Umberto Eco meets Dangerous Liaisons in Copenhagen.
-More recently, I realized that the facts of the matter were more interesting and more illuminating than anything I could fabricate, and so I wrote The Courtier and the Heretic.
+Eventually, I realized that the facts of the matter were more illuminating than anything I could fabricate, and so I wrote The Courtier and the Heretic.
 I have more recently converted the material into a play for the stage.

-While working on that project on the nineteenth-century struggle over slavery, I arrived at what I like to think is a better understanding of the role of extreme economic inequality in the American past and present.
+While working on that project, I arrived at what I like to think is a better understanding of the role of extreme economic inequality in the American past and present.
 The rise of a counter-revolutionary oligarchy, whether among the slaveholders the early republic or the masters of monopoly capitalism today, is the great enemy of reason and the root cause of the degradation of public discourse, or so I came to think.
 This, combined with the daily experiences of child-rearing among America’s educational elite, prompted me to consider the impact of inequality on human rationality in the American present.
-In 2018 I wrote an essay for the Atlantic on “the 9.9 percent,” or what I describe there somewhat imprecisely as the new American aristocracy.
-My more complete and considered take on the subject appears in book, The 9.9 Percent, published by Simon & Schuster in October 2021.
+In 2018 I wrote an essay for the Atlantic in 2018 on “the 9.9 percent,” or what I describe somewhat imprecisely as the new American aristocracy.
+A more complete analysis appears in The 9.9 Percent, published by Simon & Schuster in October 2021.